Scew5145/TentacleBot/README.md

 * _!ping_

 Spits out what the user just said.
+Mostly for testing purposes.

-* _!hasfed_ [username] [region] | [username]
+* _!hasfed_ [username], [region] | [username]

-Grabs the user's last ranked game and spits out relevant statistics.
-Currently 'slightly' broken, as it doesn't work properly when the person's username has spaces.
-This'll be fixed by tonight, probably.
+Grabs the user's last ranked game and spits out relevant statistics in a string.